OndrejOravec/BIMmanager_g_11/A5/README.md

 - *Are you likely to use OpenBIM tools in your thesis?:*

 Regarding my thesis, I am already working on my thesis this semester and I havent planned to use any OpenBIM tools.
 However, Iam still glad that project Magnus and I carried out was related to acoustics which is same topic as my MSc thesis is about, therfore giving me broader knowledge about possibilties of architectural acoustics design.
+However, I decided to use Python in my thesis, a choice I likely wouldn't have made if I hadn't taken this course, where I was introduced to Python for the first time during my MSc studies.

 ### Wrap up: